Skip to main content

 Vets API in EKS deploys from the master branch.
 The deploy process consists of a combination of GitHub Actions, ECR, yaml manifests, and ArgoCD.

-1. A change is committed to the master branch
+1. A change is merged to the master branch via a PR.

-3. Argo is configured to autosync the vets-api application upon a change to the manifest file. (autosync_enabled defaults to true)
+1. vets-api is configured to autosync vets-api dev and staging upon a change to the manifest file. (autosync_enabled defaults to true).
+Prod and sandbox follow this schedule.

 The Rolling Update

 Vets API on EKS utilizes a rolling update pattern to ensure zero downtime and no disruption to service.
-This will incrementally replace pods with new ones, while gracefully draining connections on pods rolling out of service.
-See more on rolling updates here.
+This incrementally replaces pods with new ones while gracefully draining connections on pods rolling out of service.
+More on rolling updates here.

 Bulkhead Deployment Pattern

 The Bulkhead deployment pattern, utilized in our production environment, acts as a safeguard mechanism, compartmentalizing sections Vets API through defined ingress routes.
-This guarantees fault tolerance, meaning that even if a set of pods were to have an issue, the overall application remains undisturbed, ensuring consistent performance levels like latency, etc. Currently, several latency prone and high traffic routes are directed to their dedicated bulkheads.
+This guarantees fault tolerance, meaning that even if a set of pods were to have an issue, the overall application remains undisturbed, ensuring consistent performance levels.
+Currently, several latency-prone and high-traffic routes are directed to their dedicated bulkheads.

-Metrics related to the current bulkhead deployments can be viewed on this Datadog dashboard.
+Metrics related to the current bulkhead deployments can be viewed on this Datadog dashboard (Datadog access required).
 We manage these bulkheads through ingress routes, service classes, and distinct pod deployments managed by ReplicaSet resources.
-Ultimately, we aim to have most distinct logical code grouping or product catered to by an individual bulkheads (e.g. Think the modules in Vets API), which would create an illusion of fault tolerant microservices.
+Ultimately, we aim to have most distinct logical code grouping or product catered to by an individual bulkheads (e.g., the modules in Vets API), which would create an illusion of fault-tolerant microservices.
 Currently, a number of routes benefit from the bulkhead deployment pattern, providing greater benefit overall such as log segregation, increased resiliency and simplified debugging.
 All “common” routes funnel to the vets-api-web pods.
-Detailed definitions of our existing bulkheads can be found here defined under the webServices key in the manifest repo.
+Detailed definitions of our existing bulkheads can be found here defined under the webServices key.

 Bulkhead image visualized

-The image below showcases our current bulkhead deployments, focusing particularly on the feature-toggles bulkhead.
+The image below showcases bulkhead deployments using pod view grouped by Parent Resource in prod Argo CD (SOCKS access required).
 This structure uses a ReplicaSet to guarantee a consistent number of running pods within each bulkhead.
 Furthermore, the ReplicaSet actively preserves the desired pod replicas count, ensuring resilience and constant availability.
 Every bulkhead scales autonomously based on custom Datadog metrics related to available puma threads.
-Alongside feature-toggles, the image also displays other operational bulkheads, as evident in their respective ReplicaSets and pods.

 ClamAV

 Prior to EKS, ClamAV (the virus scanner) was deployed in the same process as Vets API.
-With EKS, ClamAV has been broken out into a sidecar deployment that lives on the vets-api server and worker pods.
+With EKS, ClamAV is broken out into a sidecar deployment that lives on the vets-api server and worker pods.
 See ClamAV repo for further details.
-Essentially, this new pattern allows us to extract the ClamAV service outside of Vets API to adopt the single responsibility pattern.
+Essentially, this pattern allows us to extract the ClamAV service outside of Vets API to adopt the single responsibility pattern.

 ClamAV is updated on the hour, every hour to ensure that the signature database is up to date via the mirror-images.yml and ci.yml Github Actions.
 Essentially, this follows the same deployment pattern as Vets API where images are pushed to ECR and the VA VSP BOT updates the manifest with the new image tag.